FrancisVila/MFT_convert/content/en/docs/TransferCFT/Protocols_start_here/sftp_intro/new_pki_keys_use.md

 ## Activate/deactivate a key

-Use the <span class="code">ACT/INACT</span> commands to activate or deactivate, respectively.
+Use the `ACT/INACT` commands to activate or deactivate, respectively.

 Example